How to Start a Motorcycle Club? A definitive guide

 - Another way of getting new members is by putting out an open invitation to other bikers.
 Set up a Facebook, Twitter, and Instagram pages for posting your clubs latest news and announcements.
 Posting on local message boards can also help get the word out there.

-- Consider putting it in flyers and distributing them to areas where biking enthusiasts frequent—like the rest shops, racetracks, motorcycle retailers, repair shops, and bars.
+- Consider putting it in flyers and distributing them to areas where bike enthusiasts are frequent—like the rest motorcycle shops, racetracks, motorcycle retailers, repair shops, and bars.

 Quick TIP: Prepare registration forms to be filled by all bikers who wish to join your new clubs.
 Have them fill all the relevant info such as age, address, occupation, type of bike they own, etc.